osofem/bigarith.js/documentation/abs.md

 The number to find the absolute value of.
 It could be a string of digits, a number, or a BigArith object

 ### Return value
-A BigArith object with it value set to the absolute value of the object abs() is called on.
+A BigArith object of value set to absolute value of n (if the static method function is used) or this.value (if method function is used).

 ### Description
 There are two functions which could be used the *method function*, and the *static method function*.
 The method function takes no parameter and returns the absolute value of the BigArith object it is called on.
-The static method function takes a paramter n and is always used as <code>BigArith.abs()</code>.
+The static method function takes a parameter n and is always used as <code>BigArith.abs()</code>.
 It returns the absolute value of n.
+If the parameter is a number, if should be between the <code>Number.MIN_SAFE_INTEGER</code> and <code>Number.MAX_SAFE_INTEGER</code>.

 ### Examples
 #### Using method function